 The combination I’m liking most right now is the perfect balance of Lucky Charms, Corn Pops, Cocoa Puffs, and Cocoa Pebbles.
 It’s like everything I dreamed of as a kid in one deliciously soft, crunchy bite.
 Oh and as a total side note, if you ever see Chocolate Lucky Charms – you have to buy them.
 It’s as if they took the one bad part of Lucky Charms (i.e. the cereal part) and made it into irresistible chocolaty goodness.
 I’m not allowed to buy them anymore, because I might have eaten an entire box in one sitting and then went into a shame spiral when I realized there are supposedly 16 servings in a box.
 But that’s just me…..you might be able to control yourself around cereal.
 These Saturday Morning Cereal Bowl Treats, however, are another story.
 I have yet to meet a person who can control themselves around them.
 Maybe it’s because it transports them to the days of carefree Saturdays, when everything was good and the Soapnet channel still existed and 90210 reruns aired all the time…….oooh the good old days.

-1 cup unsalted butter, cut into small cubes
+½ cup unsalted butter (1 stick), cut into small cubes

 Line the bottom and sides of a 13 x 9 pan with foil and then lightly grease with cooking spray.

-Place butter in a large pot (you’re going to want to use the largest pot you have….trust me).
-Cook butter over medium heat, until it smells nutty and fragrant and is a light golden brown color.
-Once butter is browned, turn the heat down to low and add in the salt and mini-marshmallows and stir until the marshmallows are completely melted and the mixture is smooth.
+Place the butter in a large pot and cook over medium heat until it smells nutty and fragrant and is a light golden brown color.
+Once butter is browned, turn the heat down to low and add in the salt, vanilla extract and mini-marshmallows and stir until the marshmallows are completely melted and the mixture is smooth.

-Remove pot from heat and immediately stir in the cereal (if using Lucky Charms I’ve found it’s best to stir in all the other cereals first and add the Lucky Charms last…..that way the Lucky Charm marshmallows don’t melt).
+Remove the pot from heat and immediately stir in the cereal.
+You can also add in an extra handful of mini-marshmallows at this point if you’re feeling crazy.
 Carefully pour the cereal-marshmallow mixture into the prepared pan and press into an even layer.
 Let cool for at least one hour, then cut into large squares and enjoy!